yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   phase:
   conditions:
 ```
 1. `labels`: COSI controller adds the label to its managed resources to easy CLI GET ops.
-Value is the driver name returned by GetDriverInfo() rpc*.
+Value is the driver name returned by GetDriverInfo() rpc.
+Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: COSI controller adds the finalizer to defer `Bucket` deletion until backend deletion ops succeed.
 1. `bucketPrefix`: prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
 1. `bucketClassName`: Name of the target `BucketClass`.
 1. `secretName`: Desired name for user's credential Secret.
 API validation for unique name.
 Controlover this name allows for a single manifest workflow.
 Of course, there is a window here where API validation passes but the secret creation fails due to an existing secret of the same name just created.
 The user's (app) secret will continue to be attempted to be created until a timeout.
 1. `protocol`: String array of protocols (e.g. s3, gcs, swift, etc.) requested by the user.
 Used in matching Buckets to BucketClasses and ensuring compatibility with backing object stores.
 1. `accessMode`:  The requested level of access provided to the returned access credentials.
-1. `bucketContentName`: Name of a bound BucketContent
+1. `bucketContentName`: Name of a bound `BucketContent`.

-> \* Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.

-> ** Ignored in Brownfield and Static operations

 #### BucketContent